0% completed

 Scalability

-Horizontal scaling, also known as scaling out, involves adding more machines or nodes to a system to distribute the workload evenly
+Horizontal scaling, also called scaling out, means adding more machines or nodes to a system so the workload is distributed evenly across them.

 .....